ID Recruitment Test: Comprehension Skills

 How is the assessment designed?

-The ID Recruitment Test has a total of four parts.
+The complete ID Recruitment Test has a total of four parts.
 Each part tests for a specific competency as described below.
-This part focuses on the comprehension skills of the candidate.
+This part focuses on comprehension skills.
+The assessment is timed, and you will receive a score at the end of the assessment.